Freely logo

 Fraud Warning

 All residents of the United States who hold a policy need to take heed of their respective state’s insurance fraud warning.
-It is a criminal offense to submit a claim that contains false, misleading, or altered facts or documents, or if you intentionally attempt to defraud an insurance company.
+It may be a criminal offense to submit a claim that contains false, misleading, or altered facts or documents, or if you intentionally attempt to defraud an insurance company.

 For all states not specified below: Any person who knowingly and with intent to defraud any insurance company or other person files an application for insurance or a statement of claim containing any materially false information or conceals, for the purpose of misleading, information concerning any fact material thereto, commits a fraudulent insurance act, which may subject the person to criminal and civil penalties.